(te noe' fo veer)

 Tenofovir may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 Some side effects can be serious.
-If you experience any of those listed in the IMPORTANT WARNING section, call your doctor immediately.
+If you experience any of those listed in the IMPORTANT WARNING or SPECIAL PRECAUTIONS sections, call your doctor immediately.

 Tenofovir may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.